-- LO1: Assess the need for real-time digital simulation in a given application. - LO2: Design and implement real-time digital simulations of power systems . - LO3: Compose real-time digital simulation models of power electronics at an appropriate level. - LO4: Evaluate the results of closed-loop simulations and hardware-in-the-loop interactions.
+- LO1: Assess the need for real-time digital simulation in a given application. - LO2: Design and implement real-time digital simulations of power systems. - LO3: Prepare real-time digital simulation models of power electronics converters. - LO4: Use control, protection and power hardware to interact with real-time simulators. - LO5: Evaluate the results of closed-loop simulations and hardware-in-the-loop interactions.